bytecodealliance/wit-bindgen/README.md

 The `wit-bindgen` project extensively uses [WIT] definitions to describe imports and exports.
-The items supported by [WIT] directly map to the component model which allows core WebAssembly binaries produce by native compilers to be transformed into a component.
+The items supported by [WIT] directly map to the component model which allows core WebAssembly binaries produced by native compilers to be transformed into a component.
 All imports into a WebAssembly binary and all exports must be described with [WIT].
 An example file looks like: